NZ, Australia biggest cannabis users

 Cannabis use was higher here because Australia's approach was more about education over the harm it caused, rather than New Zealand's reliance on policing it and hoping it would go away, Mr Bell said.

 The drug was harmful but addressing drug dependency using the justice system did not work, he said.

 There were a number of reasons cannabis use was high here, including good growing conditions.

 "New Zealand, when it comes to availability of cannabis, it's a drug that we can make in our own back yard, combined with the fact that it's harder to get our hands on other drugs because of our distance and our remoteness, and so we turn to the drug that we're able to grow ... which is cannabis."

-Next story in National: Gene test to pinpoint addictions
+Next story in New Zealand: Gene test to pinpoint addictions